SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  4. (5)[Unconfirmed] PVP??? ->
 PVP due to a large number of requests was just simply so hard to imagine in the Sleeping Dogs engine, so I improvised.
-A workaround for 'perma-counters' Would be PVP in a closed map (let's just say the size of a turf right now) between a select number of people.
+A workaround for 'perma-counters' Would be PVP in a closed map (let's just say the size of a turf right now) between a select number of people, In a fight club or defending a raid.
 Melee is disabled, letting your character only shoot and melee with the gun out (the pistol whip and kick for the pistol).
 Dodges would have to either be disabled also, or the time frame to dodge would be must smaller.
 It seems that many things would need to be edited and changed for pvp, so the priority here is 5, simply because the devs need to work on the actual game before thinking of pvp!

  5. (3)[Unconfirmed] Raid Preplanning and Random missions for Favour -> New missions added will help keep the game feeling fresh and new.
 Missions such as assassination (kill someone, lose cops),